 “[the chosen incoterms rule], [named port, place, or point] Incoterms 2020”.

-Some companies, because they use Incoterms rules for international sales, have started using the rules for domestic sales instead of Uniform Commercial Code (UCC) terms.
+Because they use Incoterms for international sales, some companies have started using Inocterms for their domestic sales as well instead of using the Uniform Commercial Code (UCC) terms.
 This is perfectly acceptable as long as their contracts identify what set of terms they’re using.